jimrothstein/docs/medical_notes.md

 ##	Wed Jul  6 04:11:09 PDT 2022  visit Dr.
--	Suspects NOT realated to Zenpep (or efforex or ...)
+-	Suspects NOT related to Zenpep (or efforex or ...)
 -	He is not certain:  might be SCABIES, which has `simple` treatment.
 -	Treat ONE night; but still takes several days or more for ITCH to die down (Itch is body's response to this mite & its determinents)